ibm-cloud-docs/codeengine/deploy-job.md

 ### Resubmitting your job from the CLI
 {: #resubmit-job-cli}

-If you want to rerun your job run, by using the `jobrun resubmit` command.
+If you want to resubmit a job run based the configuration of a previous job run, use the `jobrun resubmit` command.
+This command requires the name of the previous job run and also allows allows other optional arguments.
+For a complete listing of options, see the [`ibmcloud ce jobrun resubmit`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-resubmit) command.
+{: shortdesc}

+For example, the following `jobrun resubmit` command resubmits the `testjobrun` job run.
 ```
 ibmcloud ce jobrun resubmit --jobrun testjobrun
 ```